binh234/AI-ML/006_ControlNet/README.md

 ![canny-example](images/controlnet-canny-intermediate-steps.png)

-The most interesting part about all this is that we don’t give a prompt to get an output.
+The most interesting part about all this is that we don't give a prompt to get an output.
 ControlNet tries to guess an output from the intermediate image in case we do not provide a prompt.

 For prompt experiments, ControlNet supports the following options:

 - No user prompt
-- A default prompt like “a professional, detailed, high-quality image”
+- A default prompt like "a professional, detailed, high-quality image"
 - Automatic prompt using [BLIP](https://github.com/salesforce/BLIP)
 - Finally, a user prompt